Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Main Experiments

 \paragraph{Time-Sensitive Questions (TimeQA)} TimeQA \citep{chen2021dataset} is a dataset designed to evaluate the temporal reasoning ability of models.
 It presents challenges in two key dimensions: understanding time-based facts and reasoning over these temporal elements.
 The dataset includes tasks of two complexity levels, namely ``easy'' and ``hard''.
 For the ``easy'' tasks, the facts are clear-cut and without any instances of overlapping time periods.
 This means that the information necessary for answering these questions is explicit.
 On the other hand, the ``hard'' tasks require deeper analysis, as the context of these questions often contains implicit facts.
 The context provided in TimeQA poses a higher degree of difficulty due to its direct extraction from Wikipedia, a source that lacks the well-structured formatting characteristic of TempReason.
-We then post-process the context of TimeQA in a similar format as TempReason's factual context.
+Additionally, we post-process the context of TimeQA in a similar format as TempReason's factual context.
 However, the derived factual contexts contain both yearly and monthly data, which may not be as accurate as TempReason since all factual contexts in TempReason are monthly data.
+In our experiments, we evaluate both the raw context from the original dataset and the post-processed factual context.
+Crucially, both contexts always guarantee the inclusion of the correct answer.
+The questions in TimeQA are L2 level reasoning.